vippsas/vipps-partner-api/README.md

    ([`GET:/merchants/{orgno}`](https://vippsas.github.io/vipps-merchant-management-api/#/Merchants/getMerchantDetails))
    and the merchants' sale units ([`GET:/merchants/{orgno}/saleunits/{msn}`](https://vippsas.github.io/vipps-merchant-management-api/#/Saleunits/getSaleUnitsByMsn)).
-   This will eliminate all the manual emails, Slack message and calls to Partnerbestilling just to ask for info.
+   This will eliminate all the emails, Slack messages and phone calls to Partnerbestilling just to ask for info.
 2. Functionality to update a sale unit.
    Changes to a sale unit currently requires BankID login to portal.vipps.no, but a partner should be able to make changes to the sale units connected to the partner: Name, capture type, skip landing page, etc.
+   This will eliminate more emails, Slack messages and phone calls to Partnerbestilling just to aks for a configuration change.
 3. Functionality to sign up a new merchant and create a new sale unit.
    This requires BankID login to portal.vipps.no, as there are regulatory requirements that complicate making an API for this.
 Our opinion is that the current signup functionality on